BodrulJalal/CS676-Algorithm-of-Data-Science/Project_2/Project_2_Deliverable_3/README.md

 pinned: false
 ---

-## This app is also live deployed at:
+## This app is also live deployed and can be accessed on Hugging Face Space at the following link:
 https://huggingface.co/spaces/BodrulJalal/Project_2

 # TinyTroupe ML Code Generator (Hugging Face Space)